celigo/integrator-extension/README.md

    */

   /*
-   * The callback function takes in two arguments.
+   * The callback function takes in one arguments.
    *	err - Error object to convey a fatal error has occurred.
 This will fail the whole page.
    *
-   *	returnResponseData - should be an object
-   *
    */

-  return callback(err, returnResponseData)
+  return callback(err)
 }
 ```
 ---